ubccr/xdmod-python/docs/developing.md

 1. Change directories to your local development copy of `xdmod-data`.
 1. Run the following command and make sure all the tests pass:
     ```
     pytest -vvs -o log_cli=true tests/
     ```
 1. Downgrade to the minimum version of the dependencies.
 Replace the version numbers below with the values from `setup.cfg`.
     ```
     python3 -m pip install --force-reinstall numpy==1.23.0 pandas==1.5.0 plotly==5.8.0 requests==2.19.0
     ```
-1. Run the following command again and make sure all the tests pass (Deprecation warnings in `urllib3` are Ok).
+1. Run the following command again and make sure all the tests pass (Deprecation warnings in `urllib3` are OK).
     ```
     pytest -vvs -o log_cli=true tests/
     ```

 ## Releasing a new version
 1. Make a new branch of `xdmod-data` and:
     1. Make sure the version number is updated in `xdmod_data/__version__.py`.
     1. Update the Open XDMoD compatibility matrix in the `README.md`.
     1. Update `CHANGELOG.md` to change "Main development branch" to, e.g., `v1.0.1 (2024-06-XX)`.
     1. Create a Pull Request for the new version.
 1. After the Pull Request is approved (but not merged yet), follow these steps in a cloned copy of the branch:
     1. Start up a virtual environment, e.g.:
         ```